jamen/lazy-o/README.md

 # lazy-o [![NPM version](https://badge.fury.io/js/lazy-o.svg)](https://npmjs.org/package/lazy-o) [![Build Status](https://travis-ci.org/jamen/lazy-o.svg?branch=master)](https://travis-ci.org/jamen/lazy-o)

+> Painless chains that are lazy, functional, and fast.

-> Painless functional chains that are lazy.
+A small utility for creating functional chains that are lazy.
+It also can handle methods that interrupt chains like `splice` or `forEach` using the [return-skip tilde](#api-tilde).

+Example of lazy-o:
 ```js
 var lazy = require('lazy-o');